dortizp/react-keepable/README.md

 ### To Do

-4. User can view a form to create a new note
 5. User can add a new note
 6. User can select a custom color for a new note
 8. User can change the color of a note